pepemarino/MEANTodo/README.md

 At this time remove is empty.

 ### JavaScript with Angular, and Jade View
 JavaScript code is organized in two files: app.js and todoFactory.js.  app.js contains the Angular app and the controller.
 The controller gets injected two factories.
-These factories are todoFactory responsible for interacting with the RESTfull express service and socketFactory responsible for registereing to socket.io notifications.
+These factories are todoFactory responsible for interacting with the RESTfull express service and socketFactory responsible for registering to socket.io notifications.

 The view contains a fieldset container where a form and collection of TODOs are placed.
 The field set is bound to a scope property which is set depending on the notification sent via socket.io.

 ## Contributing